Biking the Aska Trails in Blue Ridge, Georgia

 Immersed in the wilderness of North Georgia, Aska Adventure Area features 17 miles of mountain bike trail cutting through the national forest.
 Steep climbs and spine-tingling downhills define the trails as they dip into stream crossings and lakeshores from high-elevation vistas of the Blue Ridge Mountains.
 Aska Trails are divided into several sections, offering a range of technical rock and root systems, mountain forest scenery and an experience for riders of any skill level.

-The Sope Creek unit of Chattahoochee River National Recreation Area is known for its picturesque hike to the impressive ruins of an old paper mill.
-But, it's also a great place to bring your bike for a lively ride along single- and double-track natural surface paths.
+The Sope Creek trails, part of the Cochran Shoals Unit in the Chattahoochee River National Recreation Area, are known for the picturesque hike to the impressive ruins of an old paper mill.
+But, they are also a great place to bring your bike for a lively ride along single- and double-track natural surface paths.
 Shared between hikers and bikers, Sope Creek offers 9 miles of well-maintained, flowing trail.
 Challenging climbs, fun technical features and the scenic creek views make this a favorite bike ride in Metro Atlanta.
+Use the Sope Creek trail map from the National Park Service to plan your ride.

-Silver Comet Trail - Smyrna to GA/AL Line
+Silver Comet Trail from Smyrna to state line

-The Silver Comet Trail is part of the nation's longest paved bike trail stretching over 60 miles from the trailhead in Smyrna to the Georgia-Alabama state line.
+The Silver Comet Trail is part of the nation's longest paved bike trail stretching more than 60 miles from the trailhead in Smyrna to the Georgia-Alabama state line.
 Named after the train that traveled this section of railroad, the Silver Comet Trail still boasts many features of an old rail line.
-Riders enjoy scenic views through small town Georgia and rural countryside as they pedal along historic tressles and tunnels.
+Riders enjoy scenic views through small-town Georgia and rural countryside as they pedal along historic trestles and tunnels.
 The paved trail is only part of the fun.
 Off-road mountain bikers love the 18 miles of natural surface trails winding through the wood just off to the side.
 These side trails offer a challenging intermediate ride with interesting technical features.